Fifa plans 'destructive' for club game

 In an exclusive interview with BBC podcast The Sports Desk, Arsene Wenger - Fifa's head of global development - said proposals would tackle "chaos" and "congestion" in the game.

-The ECA, which represents 247 clubs across the continent, said that that "changes are needed" to the IMC to make it "modernised and simpler" but was unhappy with the plans and the way Fifa was going about it.
+The ECA, which represents more than 230 clubs across the continent, said that that "changes are needed" to the IMC to make it "modernised and simpler" but was unhappy with the plans and the way Fifa was going about it.

 In a statement, the ECA said it had "followed with grave concern and alarm Fifa's launch of active PR campaigns and much pretence, apparently seeking to railroad through reforms to the IMC, particularly the introduction of a biennial World Cup".